JamesPoole/FaceRec-Comparison/README.md

 A working Tensorflow environment is required.
 Install instructions can be found [here](https://www.tensorflow.org/install/install_linux).

-Python requirements can be found and installed from requirements.txt `pip3 install -r requirements.txt`

 Tested using the [LFW Dataset](http://vis-www.cs.umass.edu/lfw/).
 You can download this [here](http://vis-www.cs.umass.edu/lfw/lfw.tgz).

 You will require the FaceNet code for the FaceNet embedding part of this project.